digital-chemistry-laboratory/morfeus/README.md

 ```

 ## Background
-The Sterimool parameters were developed by Verloop to describe the steric size
+The Sterimol parameters were developed by Verloop to describe the steric size
 of substituents.
 L can be described as the depth of the substituent and is
 defined as the distance between the dummy atom 1 (by definition H) and its
 neighbor in substituent.
 For historical reasons, L is corrected by adding 0.40